 - Shield this plant from strong direct light in summer south and west sunny windows.
 The leaves will burn and the colors will fade.
 Look for dry brown spots on the leaves and curling brown edges.
 If you see them move the plant to lower light.

 - Tip: Window sheers or blinds can offset some brief periods of high direct light.

-- Let your tap water sit for 24 hours to allow any chemicals to dissipate.
-Filtered or distilled water will also prevent problems with minerals.
+- Calatheas are VERY sensitive to the water you use.
+These plants thrive on soft acid water.
+PH or 5.5 to 6.5 recommended.
+Hard water high in minerals TIPS: Let your tap water sit for 24 hours to allow any chemicals to dissipate.
+Use Filtered or distilled water to eliminate problems with minerals.

-- If your calathea leaves start to roll up and curl, the plant droops or the edges turn brown suspect watering problems.
+- If your calathea leaves start to roll up and curl, the plant droops or the edges turn brown suspect watering problems or low humidity.

 - Under watering can show all the symptoms listed above.
 Adjust your watering or soil mix to accommodate.